thodoris-spyridis/thodoris-spyridis/README.md

 I am Thodoris, currently an IT Buisness analyst-consultant.
 I am not a CS graduate.
 I got involved with IT stuff totally by accident.
-I am trying to learn programming on the side and hopefully some day it will become a job.
+I am trying to aquire more technical skills so I can work as a data analyst.